This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 Knowing the answers to: “What is your first impression of this website?”
-“Is it clear what this website is about without having to click or read too much?”
+“Is it clear what this website is about?”
 “Would you hire this person?” will help you fix the problems that are getting in your way.

 Usability expert Jarod Spool has categorized three main types of graphics used on websites: